West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US - KTVZ

 Americans on the West Coast and in the Northeast are dealing with heavy snowfall, strong winds, power outages and dangerous road conditions as a series of storms lash opposite sides of the US.

-Nearly 50 million people across the Northeast are under winter weather alerts as a storm that brought tornadoes, damaging winds and hail to other parts of the country sweeps into the region.
+Nearly 50 million people across the Northeast are under winter weather alerts as a storm that brought tornadoes, damaging winds and hail to the Central US sweeps into the region.

 The storm pummeling the Northeast will spread further into northern New England Tuesday as cold air locks over the region and 4-8 inches of snow fall, according to the National Weather Service.

 In Rhode Island, where Gov. Daniel McKee also warned of a difficult morning commute, all Providence schools were closed Tuesday.
-Connecticut also announced closures of schools in Hartford as well as all state office buildings as the state readied for a significant snowstorm to come through.
+Connecticut also announced closures of schools in Hartford as well as all state office buildings as the state readied for a significant snowstorm to come through that could bring heavy snowfall between 5-7 inches and isolated amounts up to 10 inches.

+South of the freeze line, Philadelphia, Pennsylvania, is forecast to see rainy conditions Tuesday.

 More than 217,000 US homes and businesses were without power as of Monday afternoon, the majority in Michigan, according to PowerOutage.us.